 Debra Macleod, B.A., LL.B., is a relationship author-expert and conflict specialist who offers a no-nonsense alternative to couples counseling.
-She specializes in cases where one spouse is currently more motivated to save the marriage from an affair, overly intimate friendship, apathy, or other issue.
+She specializes in cases where one spouse is currently more motivated to save the marriage from infidelity, chronic arguing, a midlife crisis or marital apathy.

 How she started doing what she does: After law school, Debra began doing divorce mediation.
 It was during this time that she first realized how many divorcing couples – including those who had tried couples counseling and other approaches– hadn’t received the type of direct and low-conflict relationship help that might have saved their marriages.
 As a result, she began using her skill set to help couples stay together, opening her couples mediation / relationship coaching practice, Marriage SOS.

 From office practice to online courses: After several years of running a successful office practice, Debra streamlined her innovative method into issue-specific course format and expanded her practice online.
 It is now a premier destination for online marriage-saving programs that are delivered in a “crash course” way.
 Each program is modeled on the particular format, content, and approach that she used in the office to help spouses deal with their specific marriage crisis, whether an affair, inappropriate friendship, midlife crisis, marital apathy or chronic arguing.

 Debra’s method combines her “hard” background in law, conflict resolution, mediation and communication with her “softer” experience as a marriage / intimacy author and relationship coach.
 It is an intelligently grounded, pragmatic and plainspoken way to approach relationship issues, one that appeals to men and women.
 Her trademark “Fair, but Aware” approach is unbiased, balances the needs, feelings, and perspectives of both partners, and offers real-world solutions for challenging situations.